ocissor/Video-Engagement-Analysis/README.md

 # Video-Engagement-Analysis
 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript.
-Please cite the above paper if you intent to use whole/part of the code.
 This code is only for academic and research purposes.

 # Code Organization
 All code are written in Python3